akshaybankapure/new-interns-help/Guidelines.md

 ---

-This document serves as a reference for all future developers to follow standardized and up-to-date coding practices.
+This document serves as a comprehensive reference for future developers to maintain standardized, up-to-date, and high-quality coding practices.